H. S. Bathgate

-Henry Shiels "Harry" Bathgate (7 December 1853 – 26 May 1936) was a Scottish plasterer and activist.
-He was known for his involvement in the vegetarianism and peace movements.
-Bathgate served as president of the Scottish Vegetarian Society from 1892 to 1929.
-He was also a Christian community worker.
+Henry Shiels Bathgate (7 December 1853 – 26 May 1936), also known as Harry Bathgate, was a Scottish plasterer and social reformer active in the vegetarian and peace movements.
+Born in Rutherglen, Lanarkshire, he later lived in Mount Vernon, Glasgow, and worked as a master plasterer.
+His work included alterations to St Thomas Wesleyan Methodist Church (1892–1894) and the Southern District Fire Station (1916).
+Bathgate adopted a vegetarian diet after an illness in 1877, joined the Vegetarian Society of Glasgow in 1889, and was president of the Scottish Vegetarian Society from 1892 to 1929.
+He also supported Christian community work, including Sabbath School activities, and wrote in 1912 against the reliance on dairy products and eggs in vegetarian cookery.

 Biography

 Early life

-Henry Shiels Bathgate was born on 7 December 1853 in Rutherglen, Lanarkshire, and baptised on 25 December.
+Henry Shiels Bathgate was born on 7 December 1853 in Rutherglen, Lanarkshire, and was baptised on 25 December.
 His parents were Charles Bathgate and Catherine Shiels.

 Career

 Plastering

-Bathgate later lived in Mount Vernon, Glasgow, where he became a master plasterer by trade.
-From 1892 to 1894 Bathgate worked on modifications and enhancements to St. Thomas Wesleyan Methodist Church.
-In 1916, he worked on the new Southern District Fire Station in Glasgow.
+Bathgate later lived in Mount Vernon, Glasgow, where he worked as a master plasterer.
+Directories for Glasgow listed him as an ornamental plasterer, with business addresses at 86 Whitevale Street in 1880 and 540 Duke Street from about 1890 to 1900.
+From 1892 to 1894, he worked on modifications and additions to St Thomas Wesleyan Methodist Church.
+In 1916, he worked on the new Southern District Fire Station.

 Vegetarian activism

-In 1877, following an illness, Bathgate encountered a newspaper article that introduced him to vegetarianism.
-He was further influenced by the writings of Dr. T. L. Nichols, a well-known advocate for vegetarianism, particularly Nichols' Vegetarian publication in 1898.
-Bathgate decided to adopt a vegetarian lifestyle, which he maintained for the rest of his life.
+In 1877, following an illness, Bathgate was introduced to vegetarianism by a newspaper article.
+He was further influenced by the writings of Dr T. L. Nichols.

-Bathgate contributed significantly to the promotion of vegetarianism in Scotland.
-In 1889, he became a member of the Vegetarian Society of Glasgow and later emerged as an influential figure within the Scottish vegetarian movement.
-From 1892 to 1929, he served as the president of the Scottish Vegetarian Society, offering both financial and organisational support to help grow the vegetarian community in Scotland.
-His efforts were recognised in various publications, such as the Vegetarian, in 1896.
+In 1889, he joined the Vegetarian Society of Glasgow.
+From 1892 to 1929, he served as president of the Scottish Vegetarian Society; after stepping down, he served as honorary president.
+He provided financial support to the vegetarian movement in Scotland.
+His work was described in The Vegetarian in 1896.

+Bathgate attended the Vegetarian Society's diamond jubilee celebrations in Manchester in October 1907, where he addressed the conference and conveyed greetings from the Scottish Vegetarian Society.

-In 1912, writing in The Vegetarian Messenger and Health Review, Bathgate expressed frustration at the considerable difficulty he faced avoiding dairy products because nearly every vegetarian recipe and cookbook recommended including dairy.
+In 1912, writing in The Vegetarian Messenger and Health Review, Bathgate criticised the prominence of dairy and eggs in vegetarian cookery, writing that "so much stress is laid on the value of milk, butter, cheese and eggs in our literature, one would almost think we could not live and be strong and well without them."

 Other activities

-He was also actively involved in peace work and Christian Sabbath school activities.
+Bathgate was involved in Christian community work, including Sabbath School activities, and supported the peace movement.

+In 1889, Bathgate became a member of the Society of Deacons and Free Preseses of Glasgow.

 Personal life and death

-Bathgate was a lifelong teetotaler and non-smoker.
-His commitment to personal health and abstention from substances was closely tied to his Christian faith, which played a significant role in shaping his worldview.
+Bathgate was a lifelong teetotaller and non-smoker.

 Bathgate married Violet Wilhelmina Gordon Murray on 29 September 1882 at Dennistoun, Glasgow.
 They had six children together; Violet died in 1935.

-Bathgate died at Woodneuk, Mount Vernon, on 26 May 1936.
+Bathgate died at Woodneuk, Mount Vernon, on 26 May 1936, aged 82.
 An obituary was published in The Vegetarian Messenger in July 1936.